M1kYbaD/website-examples/README.md

 To deepen your knowledge of **HTML**, **CSS**, and **JavaScript**, check out the tutorials on [W3Schools](https://www.w3schools.com/).

-For the `sito-bootstrap` example, refer to the official [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) `v5.3.8`
+For `sito-bootstrap` references, look at the official [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) `v5.3.8`